IbukunAdejumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that lists local & environment variables
+a script that creates a new local variable